Senior Curator Julian tells about the crew's battle to survive on a sinking Post Office Packet Boat.

 Fellowes’ riveting account of the loss of the Lady Hobart can be seen by any visitor to The Postal Museum’s Discovery Room, by prior appointment.

-I feel this account is one of the gems in The Postal Museum’s library; written by hand, by the man who experienced uncertainty, and his own sense of worth.
+Written by hand, by the man who experienced uncertainty, Fellowes written account of the ordeal can be found in The Postal Museums archives.
 It is a first-person account of decisions on which people’s lives hinged.

 Half way down his introductory page, Fellowes writes…